cesarfelipe5/medcloud/README.md

 ## Goal

-- To develop a web application (CRUD) to manage patient registers (Patient's name, birth date, email and address) using a cloud database.
+- To develop a web application (CRUD) to manage patient registers (Patient's name, birth date, email and address) using a cloud database and serverless architecture.

 ## Required